Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/repeating/_index.en.md

 ```
 ## Hide rows within repeating groups

-Sometimes you want to hide rows within a repeating group when some criteria are met.
+Sometimes you want to hide rows within repeating groups when some criteria are met.
 This can be done with expression by using the `hiddenRow` property.
 The example below shows how to
 hide a row when the firstName within the data model is equal to "John".